zli12321/VideoHallu/README.md

 We adopt [Video-R1](https://github.com/tulerfeng/Video-R1) training code to finetune model.

-Use our formatted json file and follow their setup to train a model.
+Use our formatted json file (synthetic_data.json and physbench_data.json) and follow their setup to train a model.

 ## Acknowledgements